cirosantilli/android-cheat/README.md

 Turn off: <http://www.gadgetdaily.xyz/quick-tip-how-to-turn-off-data-roaming-on-android/>

 On 5.1, the "Mobile data" is also present on the default settings bar.
 It clearly explains that internet connection is gone unless you have Wifi.

-## GPS

-## Location

-Most android smartphones have a GPS receiver.
-This is for examples why Google Maps can work even without WIFI.

-GPS is not the only way to find your location: <http://android.stackexchange.com/questions/15009/how-does-google-maps-estimate-my-location-without-gps#>

-Google has a private database of WIFI IDs, which it correlates to location by crowd-sourcing.

-Turn off: Settings > Location.
-Does not seem possible to turn off just the GPS: Wifi tracking must be turned off as well.
-But it shows energy usage per app (power hog?), to it's fine.

 ## UI